OrbitAIUCF/OrbitAI/README.md

 - **Long Short Term Memory Model (LSTM)**: For handling the vanishing/exploding gradient problem that traditional RNNs face.
 - **Graph Neural Networks (GNNs)**: For modeling relationships between multiple satellites in a constellation, facilitating coordination (May be implemented later).

-These networks will be trained to predict satellite positions, velocities, and potential collision zones while considering dynamic factors such as environmental perturbations.

 ---